geeknozy/Arch-Linux-Installation-Guide/README.md

 --------------------------------------------------------------------------------------------------------------------------------<br />

-This will take little time to download and install base packages based on your mirrors and internet speed. <br />
+This will take some time to download and install base, kernel and included packages based on mirrors / server speed and your internet speed. <br />

 --------------------------------------------------------------------------------------------------------------------------------<br />